palewire/django-postgres-copy/docs/index.rst

     MyModel.objects.from_csv(
-        "./data.csv",  # The source file
-        dict(name='NAME', number='NUMBER')  # A crosswalk of model fields to CSV headers.
+        "./data.csv",  # The path to a source file (a Python file object is also acceptable) dict(name='NAME', number='NUMBER')  # A crosswalk of model fields to CSV headers.
     )